 Luckily for the inquisitive, Norfolk Park comes complete with its own Heritage Trail, starting at Manor Lodge (open to the public on Sundays April to October) and taking in the most interesting bits of the area before leading on to Sheffield Cathedral.
-If you're keen to do the full 3-mile linear walk, download the guide from The Outdoor City and give yourself an hour or two.
+If you're keen to do the full 3-mile linear walk, follow the signposts and give yourself an hour or two.
 Otherwise, we recommend adapting it to this short loop near the railway station, ideal for if you have a train to catch.

 1. Head for the tram stop at the rear of Sheffield station and on the skyline above you’ll see the much talked-about Park Hill flats.
 Head up through the landscaped amphitheatre to the Cholera Monument beyond, from where you’ll be rewarded with an exceptional view of the city centre.
 Sheffield’s answer to Cleopatra’s Needle, this handsome pinnacle was erected in 1835 to commemorate the 402 victims of a cholera epidemic, buried here in a mass grave.